-Homemade Yogurt Recipe (Plain)
+How to make Homemade Yogurt (Plain)

-Over low heat, slowly bring the milk and cream (if using) to 200°F in a non-reactive sauce pan fitted with an Digital Instant Read Thermometer or candy thermometer.
+Over low heat, slowly bring the milk and cream (if using) to 200°F in a non-reactive sauce pan fitted with a Digital Instant Read Thermometer or candy thermometer.
 (You want to denature the proteins, so the milk will become more solid, in the form of yogurt.
 If you do not heat the milk or heat it too much, to the point of boiling, it will not set up properly.)

 Once your milk reaches 200°F, turn off the heat and bring the temperature back down to 110°F.